 At a basic level, the best interests of the children trump other concerns when it comes to custody.
 Where will they be best cared for?
 Where will they be safest and have the most support?
 Which parent has the deepest bond with the child?

 All of these elements and more influence the decision.
-A criminal history can come into play if the court believes it negatively impacts your parenting ability.
-And there may be hoops to jump through to prove yourself.
+A criminal history can come into play if the court believes it negatively impacts your parenting ability or affects the safety and stability of your home.
+You may have to jump through additional hoops to prove yourself.

 Rick Jones, one of our founding partners, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 On a recent show, he addressed this very question about custody rights.